g-k/network-interface-menubar/README.md

 then bought a rather expensive thunderbolt to ethernet adapter and expected Ubuntu-style network menubar to tell you when you have a wired connection and don't want to buy a separate mac app or toggle to the System Preferences Network tab).
+It updates roughly every 3 seconds.

 ## Installation